mapanica/accra_transit_gif/README.md

 * python3
 * phantomjs (https://gist.github.com/julionc/7476620)
 * some python dependencies (see `requirements.txt`)
+* for osmium, you need to install 'libboost-python-dev' and the [libosmosium dependencies](http://osmcode.org/libosmium/manual.html#dependencies)

 ## How to run
 To run this tool, execute this command line `python3 transit_to_gif.py`.